 For comprehensive information on client deployment options, see the Tanium Client User Guide.

 - From the Tanium Home page, enter the following query in the Explore Data section to verify that endpoints with the Tanium Client respond:

 Get Computer Name and Tanium Server Name from all machines

-- Review the results grid to verify that all clients on which Tanium Client software was deployed are now reporting.
+- Click Search and review the results grid to verify that all endpoints with the Tanium Client report successfully.

-- You can also go to the System Status page to review recent client registration details.
-Go to Administration > System Status to display the page.
+- You can also go to the Client Status page to review recent client registration details.
+Go to Administration > Configuration > Client Status to go to the page.

-- Use the Tanium CDT to deploy the Tanium Client to a client in your lab.
-In the configuration, for Tanium Server, specify the Zone Server FQDN (appliance-zs.tam.local in this example).
+- Use the Tanium Client Management service to deploy the Tanium Client to a client in your environment.
+In the configuration for Tanium Server, specify the Zone Server FQDN (appliance-zs.tam.local in this example).

-- In Interact, ask Get Computer Name and Tanium Server Name from all machines and verify that the Tanium Client on the Zone Server is reporting via the Tanium Zone Server.
+- In Interact, ask Get Computer Name and Tanium Server Name from all machines and verify that the Tanium Client on the Zone Server reports through the Tanium Zone Server.

 Perform the following additional verifications if you installed a Tanium Cluster through an Appliance Array.

 - In Interact, ask Get Tanium Server Name List from all machines.
 Verify that both Tanium Servers are active.